mrcavalcanti/mosaicoo/docs/sources/installation/debian.md

 ### Install .deb package

-If you install the `.deb` package, then you will need to manually update Grafana for each new version.
+If you install the `.deb` package, then you will need to manually update Mosaicoo for each new version.

-1. On the [Grafana download page](https://grafana.com/grafana/download), select the Grafana version you want to install.
+1. On the [Grafana download page](https://grafana.com/grafana/download), select the Mosaicoo version you want to install.
-   - The most recent Grafana version is selected by default.
+   - The most recent Mosaicoo version is selected by default.
    - The **Version** field displays only finished releases.
 If you want to install a beta version, click **Nightly Builds** and then select a version.
 1. Select an **Edition**.
    - **Enterprise** - Recommended download.
 Functionally identical to the open source version, but includes features you can unlock with a license if you so choose.